 Center for Translational Vision Research will support three primary objectives:

 - Make significant advances in understanding the chemistry and biology of vision.

 - Develop novel pharmacological treatments for common blinding diseases.

 - Promote outstanding faculty for national and regional research grant awards and expand their career development opportunities.

-Translational Vision Research vision is to be the preeminent national and international place for vision-related research, education, clinical biochemistry and disease-oriented medicine.
+Center for Translational Vision Research vision is to be the preeminent national and international place for vision-related research, education, clinical biochemistry and disease-oriented medicine.